Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-3/lesson-3.md

 There are no hard and fast rules to what you can keep in such a file, but generally, you’ll store relatively insensitive information that changes between different environments, such as URLs, names of things, or version numbers.

-For your project, however, you’ll store the API URL and your API key in a `.env` file of your very own.
+For your project, however, store the API URL and your API key in a `.env` file of your very own.

 At the root of your project, create a new file and don’t give it a name.
 Instead, just type the file extension directly, so it should read `.env`.